 A Microgrid is a contained electricity grid that does not rely entirely on the traditional electricity grid.
 It has the capability to operate autonomously through the generation and storage of electricity and seeks to effectively and efficiently consume electricity.
 Improving reliability and reducing costs and emissions.

 A Microgrid incorporates the elements of an Embedded Network, including the regulatory requirements and consumer protections, and takes it a step further to incorporate current and emerging technologies, such as Solar Generation, Battery Storage and Electronic Vehicle (EV) charging.
-It also incorporates energy efficiencies specifically for the common areas – type of lighting and sensors, and better management of elevators, HVAC and heat pumps.
+It also incorporates energy efficiencies specifically for the Common Areas – such as LED lighting, sensor lighting, elevator management, HVAC (heating, ventilating, and air conditioning) and heat pumps.

-It’s about providing cost effective electricity solutions that maximise the use of renewable energy and enable communities to, either individually or collectively, benefit from the communal generation, storage and supply.
+It’s about providing cost effective electricity solutions that maximises the use of renewable energy and enable communities to, either individually or collectively, benefit from the communal generation, storage and supply.

 Consumers are grappling with the rising cost of electricity, the threat of reliability, and the necessity of reducing their carbon footprint.
 The result is a push towards electricity independence and self-sustainability.

-Consumers that own or rent a property within a multi-tenant building, such as an apartment building or shopping centre, are limited by allocated roof and basement space – key to achieving independence and self-sustainability.
-Initiatives to implement such infrastructure, such as generation and storage, therefore lies solely with the single owner or Owners Corporation/Body Corporate.
+Consumers that own or rent a property within a multi-tenant building, such as an apartment building or shopping centre, in most cases do not have any allocated roof or basement space – key to implementing infrastructure such as Solar Generation and Storage.
+This fundamentally stifles investment and removes the possibility of energy independence and self-sustainability.

-Fortunately, many of these multi-tenanted buildings, residential and commercial, have been set up with the preliminary phase of a Microgrid, a private electricity network known as an Embedded Network, that can facilitate the integration of generation and storage and share the benefit amongst occupiers.
+Fortunately, many of these multi-tenanted buildings, residential and commercial, have been set up with the preliminary phase of a Microgrid, a private electricity network known as an Embedded Network.
+This private network can facilitate the integration of generation and storage and share the benefit amongst Occupiers.

 Smart Cities – The Future…